msande231/msande231.github.io/assignment1.markdown

 -   Quality of the report, which should focus on clearly communicating findings, insights, and limitations

-Please submit your work on Canvas (only one submission per group), and ensure that all team members are listed on your report.
+Please submit your work on Gradescope (only one submission per group), and ensure that all team members are listed on your report.